ChrisWard42/fabflix/README.md

 > Lists helpful frontend and backend libraries and resources we reviewed during development.

 **Workflow Guidelines** (/docs/Workflow.txt)
-> The guidelines we used for handling
+> The guidelines we used for handling project workflow, including how we interfaced with the repository and the Gradle build deployment system.

 ## License